 5. Think of your big goals and think of your needs for this year.

 Print out the worksheet (the link is in the end of this article), mark your big goals for each area and your goals for the upcoming year.
 The yearly goals help you achieve the big goals.
-Visualize yourself achieving those goals very brightly and feel how it feels when you have achieved them.
-To help you setting you goals and making them come true I will simply ask some helping questions for each area of life.

-Personal development – What do you want to be as a person?
-What do you want to be remembered by?
-What is your talent?
-What kind of skills and abilities would you want to develop further?
-Do you want to be more spiritual?
 What would you consider as your ideal daily regime – how early do you want to wake up, what kind of habits do you need to get rid off and what kind of new habits you need to develop?

 Relationships – What is your ideal partner (someone to grow old with)?
-How many kids you want to have and when is the appropriate time for them to be given birth?
+How many kids you want to have and when do you want to have them?
 What can you do to make your relationship truly enjoyable?
 What kind of friends do you want to have around you?
 What do you prefer to do with them?
-Are you satisfied with the depth of your current relationships?
-Do you want to have more more friends and to devote your time for being with them?
-What do you need to change or do this year to make it so?

 Education – Do you need to get a degree or extensive training in some field?
 Should you go to study in a university, take part in some specific courses or trainings?
 How are you going to freshen up your knowledge in your key areas?